logzio/logz-docs/_source/logzio_collections/_metrics-sources/envoy.md

 You can ship Envoy metrics using Metricbeat.

+**Please note that the following configuration need to be done on all envoy servers

 #### Metricbeat setup

 **Before you begin, you'll need**:

 * [Metricbeat 7.6](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-installation-configuration.html) or higher.
+* Check that Envoy's metrics are avialble under http://localhost:19000/stats?format=prometheus

 <div class="tasklist">

 ##### Download the Logz.io public certificate